robinboncoeur/ArtAndAGI/docs/CelestesGirl/Discussion03.md

 ## Hard Questions

+[Q]
 And at this juncture...
 Celeste realises what she feels for Sharl is something a bit more.
 She sees the extent to which Sharl had subjected herself just to be with Celeste and finally asks the hard questions: why.
 And Sharl has to be honest, and it isn't about being in love with the first girl who ever paid the slightest bit of attention to him.
 He's gotten to know Celeste, gotten to know how she operates and has actually found himself fascinated by her unpredictability.
 Was it enough to allow himself to go through the trauma of the "lived experience"?
 Well, he didn't know at the time that was where it was going.
 And now, having experienced it and understanding that this was what women actually live in, he nevertheless was more attracted to Celeste because she was enlightening him.
 She was like a beacon of new concepts.

 ---